JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 * [yaml configuration](https://github.com/JohnnyXavier/functional-reactive/tree/master/src/main/resources) files, particularly the main [application.yaml](https://github.com/JohnnyXavier/functional-reactive/blob/master/src/main/resources/application.yaml) one
 * [webservice](https://github.com/JohnnyXavier/functional-reactive/tree/master/src/main/java/com/baremetalcode/functionalreactive/webservice) (controllers)

 there is not much to comment on those files, except maybe take a look at the configuration ones, as most variables if not all of them, have been externalized.
-That approach provides the app for incredible flexibility and confidence.
+That approach provides the app for incredible flexibility.

 ## final thoughts and conclusion
-**fun fact:** there is no single `if` or `else` or `switch` or `while` or `for` in the around 2K lines of code.
+**fun fact:** there is not a single `if` or `else` or `switch` or `while` or `for` in the around 2K lines of code.
 None that we can see that is... remember that we delegated the implementation to spring and reactor...

 when this application runs, it will do so on a functional, reactive, non-blocking stack.

-when run on my computer, the first call to a all posts can take around 70 to 100ms, while the second one takes between 2ms and 7ms
+when run on my computer, the first call to all posts can take around 70 to 300ms, while the second one takes between 2ms and 8ms

-this first call runs all the pipeline as nothing is cached, it has to go to the web get the date from the service, come back, put the payload on the cache, and finally respond.
+this first call runs all the pipeline as nothing is yet cached.
+The engine has to go to the web to get the data from the rest service, come back, put the payload on the cache, and finally respond.
+There is a high network tax that we pay on the first run getting data from the external rest APIs

 the second call, will hit the cache and mark the message to skip the rest of the pipeline! pure performance!